ClaudiaYao/inference_acceleration_methods/README.md

 # Inference Acceleration for Beginners

-- transformer-torch-tensorrt.ipynb: use torch-tensorrt library to convert Pytorch model to TensorRT-compatible model
+- transformer-torch-tensorrt.ipynb: use torch-tensorrt library to convert Pytorch model to TensorRT-optimized model
 - TBD.